whosonfirst-data/whosonfirst-data-venue-us/README.md

 Details for the various repositories that contain WOF data are availible in human-readable and machine-readable forms through the [DATA.md](DATA.md) and [data.json](data.json) files.

+## Caveats

+Venues are still actively being imported so you should take the total counts (of venues) for any given region with a grain of salt.

 ## See also

 * https://whosonfirst.mapzen.com/